 The additional guidance will be welcomed by those who have feared heightened problem gambling risks during the current lockdown, including parliamentarians (for example, DCMS Minister Nigel Huddleston and the House of Commons Public Accounts Committee) and in the media.
-However, others will question whether a real need exists for such further measures as are set out in the additional guidance, bearing in mind that the Commission itself acknowledges that there is “no evidence to suggest an increase in problem gambling”.
+However, others will (a) express grave concern that the Commission has seen fit to publish such additional guidance without any prior consultation with the sector and (b) question whether a real need exists for such further measures as are set out in the additional guidance, bearing in mind that the Commission itself acknowledges that there is “no evidence to suggest an increase in problem gambling”.

 However, the Commission’s reasoning appears instead to be based on new research findings that, overall:

 - whilst fewer consumers are gambling, some existing gamblers are trying new products (some of which have faster play cycles) – as illustrated in the below infographic,

 - whilst gamblers are playing products at the same rate or less, a majority of those who have participated in 3 or more gambling activities in the last 4 weeks are spending more time or money, and